LiLin-biosoft/epiConv/README.md

 saveRDS(res_epiConv,file="pbmc5k/res_epiConv_simp.rds")
 ```
 #### Tips for large datasets
 As R does not support long vectors, error will occur when the dataset is large (e.g. >80,000 cells).
 The function `epiConv.matrix` and `sim.blur` have the `bin` parameter with default value of 10,000.
 When the dataset contains more than 10,000 cells, the function will split the matrix into several parts, each containing 10,000 cells.
-Generally there is no need to change `bin`, but if some memory errors occured, you can tried small values such as 5,000 (e.g. `epiConv.matrix(mat=mat,inf_replace=infv,bin=5000)`).
+Generally there is no need to change `bin`, but if some memory error occurs, you can try small values such as 5,000 (e.g. `epiConv.matrix(mat=mat,inf_replace=infv,bin=5000)`).
 Based on our tests, epiConv requires 520GB memory for dataset with 81,173 cells and 436,206 peaks.

 ### epiConv-full
 In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps shared by epiConv-simp is performed in R. Its input is a compressed bed file named `<prefix>_frag.bed.gz` (can be read by `zcat`; e.g `pbmc5k/pbmc5k_frag.bed.gz`):<br>